-While it was always possible to annotate images in PSPDFKit, doing so previously required some extra code.
-You had to convert the image to PDF, be sure to update the annotation tools and UI to show only relevant options, and extract the image data back when a save occurred.
+While it has always been possible to annotate images in PSPDFKit, doing so previously required some extra code.
+You had to convert an image to PDF, be sure to update the annotation tools and UI to only show relevant options, and extract the image data back when a save occurred.

 In PSPDFKit 7.3 for iOS, we introduced a new class,

-PSPDFImageDocument and we handle the rest.
+ImageDocument, and we handle the rest.
 We even simplified the PDF controller configuration by providing a pre-built configuration that adjusts the UI so that it works great for images.
 And to make editing these images more powerful, we introduced a system in PSPDFKit 7.6 for iOS where the changes made to an image document by

 ℹ️ Note: This feature requires the Image Documents component to be enabled in your license.

 Although you can technically use any annotation type with

-PSPDFImageDocument, we recommend that you disable certain annotation tools when working with image documents.
-For example, text selection- or text extraction-based annotations, such as highlight and underline annotations, do not make sense for a
+ImageDocument, we recommend disabling certain annotation tools when working with image documents.
+For example, text selection- or text extraction-based annotations, such as highlight and underline annotations, do not make sense for an

 PSPDFViewController *controller = [[PSPDFViewController alloc] initWithDocument:imageDocument configuration:PSPDFConfiguration.imageConfiguration];

-We also recommend that you only expose relevant UI elements to your users.
-For example, disable the document editing feature to disallow adding new pages to an image document.
+We also recommend only exposing relevant UI elements to your users.
+For example, you can disable the document editing feature to disallow adding new pages to an image document.
 Here’s a basic UI customization for a

 1 2 3 4 5 6